 The "slippery slope" is used constantly as an argument against cannabis of all stripes.
 Although the number of anti-cannabis advocates crowing about marijuana as a gateway drug have lessened in the past few years, many people still believe that smoking weed opens up the door to a life of harder drugs and general debauchery.

-From a defensive standpoint, it may have been easier for lawmakers to simply remove smokable cannabis as a point of contention in the tired slippery slope argument.
+From a defensive standpoint, it may have been easier for lawmakers to simply remove smoking medical marijuana as a point of contention in the tired slippery slope argument.
 If they were really concerned with the potency of smoked cannabis leading to use of harder drugs, concentrates and vape cartridges would have been off the table from the get-go.

 Once you realize that vaping retains much more of its THC than a smoked joint, it becomes obvious that potency is not the problem.

 Amid the less legitimate concerns presented, a concern for health of the medical consumers stands out as a genuine worry when it comes to smoking medical marijuana.
 There's really no way to avoid the fact that smoking is bad for you, even if weed is helping you out with other issues.
-For people battling intense conditions, the tradeoff almost always feels worth it.
+For people battling intense conditions, the tradeoff feels worth it to many consumers.

 For lawmakers, the possibility of someone taking up smoking when they didn't before may have seemed unconscionable from a public health standpoint.

 An attorney from Florida, John Morgan, ended up suing the state over the provision that banned smoking medical marijuana.
 According to the lawsuit, the ban is unconstitutional.
 It claims that the ban redefines the term "medical use" in a way that excludes smoking and therefore infringes on the rights of medical consumers to obtain treatment recommended by their doctors.